alaaibrahim/tmuxyank.vim/README.md

 =======

-The only configuration for this, is the yank command to trigger it, by default it's `<leader>tv`, but you can override that by setting the variable `g:tmuxyank_map`.
+The only configuration for this, is the yank command to trigger it, by default it's `<leader>ty`, but you can override that by setting the variable `g:tmuxyank_map`.

 ```vim